Ice hockey in the United Kingdom: Media

 Ice hockey receives little national media coverage in the United Kingdom.
 Some national newspapers list results and provide short summaries of the league's news but more extensive coverage remains minimal.

 On 20 July 2018 the EIHL agreed a two-year deal with FreeSports to broadcast one live EIHL game every two weeks, alongside a pre-season preview show, highlights package, and live coverage of the end of season play-off final.
 The coverage, which is available via Freeview (ch95), Sky (ch422), Virgin (ch553) FreeSat (ch252), TalkTalk (ch95), BT Vision (ch95) and online via the TVPlayer, will be fronted by Aaron Murphy who previously commentated on the league for Premier Sports.

 Coverage in the towns and cities where ice hockey clubs are based is more extensive, and local newspapers have dedicated ice hockey reporters who cover the local team.
-Local radio stations such as BBC Coventry & Warwickshire, BBC Radio Nottingham and BBC Radio Sheffield all provide programming on the sport.
+Local radio stations such as BBC CWR, BBC Radio Nottingham and BBC Radio Sheffield all provide programming on the sport.
 Radio Sheffield also provides a weekly ice hockey programme Iceline while Radio Nottingham has broadcast a similar programme, Powerplay since the later stages of the 2005–06 season, and has a 15-minute weekly preview of games on a Saturday evening during the ice hockey season after the station's coverage of the local football teams is completed.
-BBC Coventry & Warwickshire have also followed suit with Faceoff, a programme broadcast on the first Thursday of the month during the season.
+BBC CWR have also followed suit with Faceoff, a programme broadcast on the first Thursday of the month during the season.

 The BBC shows extensive coverage of the sport during the Winter Olympics.